Skip to main content

 Chief Financial Officer

 Neiman is a graduate of Montana State University, Bozeman, where she received a bachelor's degree in business finance.
 She later earned her master's degree in healthcare administration from the University of Minnesota while working full time at Clark Fork Valley Hospital.
-She is an active member of the Montana Hospital Association and the Healthcare Financial Management Association.
-She additionally serves as a board member of the Monida Healthcare Network and Montana Community Development Corporation.
-She is currently Chairman of the Montana State Board of Nursing Home Administrators.
+She is an active member and Past President of the Montana Chapter - Healthcare Financial Management Association.
+She additionally serves as a board member of the Monida Healthcare Network and chairs the Montana Board of Nursing Home Administrators.

-Neiman joined the Clark Fork Valley Hospital Team in October 1994 after she served on the hospital board from 1985 through 1994.
-She currently holds the position of CFO, which designates many responsibilities.
-She oversees all of the hospital's financial operations, patient access, health information, information systems, risk management and insurance.
+Neiman joined the Clark Fork Valley Hospital Team in October 1994 after serving several years on the hospital governing board.
+She served as Director of Revenue Cycle and Communications & Development before taking the reigns as CFO in 2002.
+As CFO, Neiman oversees of the hospital's financial operations, patient access, health information, purchasing, information systems, risk management and insurance.

 Hobbies and Interests